sammywachtel/ai_agent_process/orchestration/01_plan_scope_instructions.md

 - Script: `.agent_process/scripts/after_edit/validate-<scope-name>.sh`
 - Lints only files in scope
 - Tests only scope-specific patterns
+- If the script only prints instructions for manual validation (Playwright/E2E), explicitly list the required commands in this section so implementation can run them verbatim (include dev-server startup note if needed)

 **Pre-existing issues (documented, out of scope):**
 [List from Step 6]